Using a top-level function for a handler in Kotlin

 If

-code will be delivered not as part of the response body, as in the case with the?integration=raw
+200code will be returned not as part of the response body, as with the?integration=rawparameter, but as the HTTP status code.

 HTTP request structure output

-The script below processes an incoming HTTP request and outputs its structure and HTTP response code.
+The script below processes an incoming HTTP request and outputs its structure and the HTTP status code.

 data class Response(